novcor/failbtcrisk/README.md

 RiskBTC is a free and private browser-based Bitcoin wallet scanner that gives users a basic **risk rating** for any Bitcoin address, based on public heuristics and behavior patterns.

-It’s fast, beginner-friendly, and designed to help you spot red flags before sending funds.
+It’s fast, beginner-friendly, and designed to help you spot red flags before sending funds. it also assessess a wallet assessment to check for common exploits used in hacking wallets.

 ---